marciof/Eon/spec/language.md

 (do expression ...)
 ```

-A [function](#function) that evaluates a sequence of expressions and returns the value of the last expression.
+A [function](#function) that evaluates a sequence of one or more expressions and returns the value of the last expression.

 ### Complexity